 All students eligible for catch up premium are invited to reading booster sessions running in and out of curriculum time.
-After school homework club supports Maths and English each week and ran through the support department.
+After school homework club supported Maths and English each week and ran through the support department.

 Fresh start, Lexia and Accelerated Reader

-One lesson per week in year 7 is now devoted to library sessions where pupils engage with the relevant platforms.
+One lesson per week in year 7 was devoted to library sessions where pupils engage with the relevant platforms.
 This tests students reading levels and suggests appropriate reading materials overseen by library support staff.
 Pupils are then tested at the next check point to analyse comprehension as well as fluency and targets adjusted and developed as they progress.

-Students identified as achieving below a level 4 at KS2 Reading tests and who have low scores on the academy reading tests which are part of the focused literacy and reading groups also receive one to one and small group intervention from learning support staff within English.
-Students are retested termly and groups adapted accordingly.
+Students identified as achieving below a level 4 at KS2 Reading tests and who achieved low scores on the academy reading tests which were part of the focused literacy and reading groups also received one to one and small group intervention from learning support staff within English.
+Students were retested termly and groups adapted accordingly.

-In discussion with the curriculum leader, one lesson per week for our catchup pupils in year 7 is now devoted to numeracy.
-Schemes of work have been adapted and students focus on the key skills which underpins their mathematical understanding while developing techniques in preparation for assessment.
+In discussion with the curriculum leader, one lesson per week for our catch-up pupils in year 7 focused upon numeracy.
+Schemes of work were adapted and students focus on the key skills which underpin their mathematical understanding while developing techniques in preparation for assessment.

-Plans are being developed to target catch up students who have not already been identified as part of the nurture or fresh start groups, take part in numeracy intervention sessions.
-These groups would be adapted following regular assessment and progress monitored using an Accelerated Mathematics programme.
+Plans continue to develop in this subject and catch up students who have not already been identified as part of the nurture or fresh start groups also took part in numeracy intervention sessions.
+These groups were adapted following regular assessment and progress monitored using an Accelerated Mathematics programme.

 Area of Allocation Totals